darklinkpower/PlayniteExtensionsCollection/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Extensions log**
 Attach Playnite's `Extensions.log` file.
-It is located in Playnite's installation directory in the portable version or in `%AppData\Playnite` (Can be pasted in Explorer) in the installed version
+It is located in Playnite's installation directory in the portable version or in `%AppData%\Playnite` (Can be pasted in Explorer) in the installed version